remla25-team15/model-training/README.md

 After you create the key, you can download it to `secrets/sa_key.json` (you may need to create a new folder called `secrets/`)

 Make sure you have the file at that location.

+(Optional)
-You can add it to your local dvc config:
+You can also add the key to your local dvc config:

 ```zsh
 dvc remote modify myremote --local gdrive_service_account_json_file_path secrets/sa_key.json
 ```

-The local config doesn't get pushed to GitHub and not does the `secrets/` folder.
+The local config doesn't get pushed to GitHub and nor does the `secrets/` folder.

 ## Training with Docker